by Valerie Mellema

 If you’ve been to any of Montana’s other well-known ghost towns like Virginia City or Bannack, you’ll find Garnet just as intriguing if not even more so.

-It is situated in a remote valley located at the head of First Chance Creek, 6,000 feet up in the green pine forested mountains east of Missoula.
+It is situated in a remote valley located at the head of First Chance Creek, 6,000 feet up in the green pine-forested mountains east of Missoula.
 Garnet has an isolated feel to it and is not heavily touristed or commercialized.
-As you might expect (especially when you see it), Garnet has a reputation of being a haunted ghost towns.
+As you might expect (especially when you see it), Garnet has a reputation of being a haunted ghost town.

 Placer mining was practiced around the area later to be established as Garnet in the 1860s, and gold was found at the First Chance Gulch in 1865.
 Miners worked about 50 mines in the vicinity.
 Garnet dates back to 1895, but it wasn’t until an abundant strike at the Nancy Hanks Mine that the town began to boom.
 In 1896, the Nancy Hanks Mine produced $690,000, and the boom continued throughout the 1890s as mining companies rolled into Garnet.

 Based on the wealth it was producing, you can get a good idea of what life there must have been like when Garnet was thriving.
 Garnet had four hotels, four stores, two barbershops, a butcher shop, a doctor’s office, laundry facilities, and thirteen saloons.

 Despite its remote location, there was a school and unlike other mining towns, many families resided in Garnet.
 Stagecoach transportation ran daily between Bearmouth and Coloma and supplies were available in Missoula and Deer Lodge, just a three-day’s journey from Garnet.
 The population of Garnet grew and it was much more of a community than typical mining towns.
 The population swelled to as many as 1,200 in its prime.